simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 Email Etiquette: Ensuring Smooth and Secure Email Operations
 ============================================================

 Email etiquette plays a crucial role in ensuring smooth and secure email operations.
 By following the best practices and avoiding common mistakes, individuals can build professional relationships, communicate clearly, and maintain email security.
-This article provides key takeaways on email etiquette, including the importance of using clear subject lines, keeping emails concise, and being mindful of tone and language.
-Additionally, it highlights the significance of implementing strong passwords, being cautious with email attachments, and regularly updating email software.
+This article provides main points on email etiquette, including the importance of using clear subject lines, keeping emails concise, and being mindful of tone and language.
+Also, it highlights the significance of implementing strong passwords, being cautious with email attachments, and regularly updating email software.
 By adhering to these guidelines, individuals can enhance their email communication and contribute to a professional work environment.

-### Key Takeaways
+### main points

 * Use clear and descriptive subject lines to grab attention.
 * Keep emails brief and to the point to respect others' time.